Cray-HPE/docs-csm/operations/boot_orchestration/Troubleshoot_Compute_Node_Boot_Issues_Related_to_Slow_Boot_Times.md

         2019-11-12 02:15:15,938 - INFO    - cray.boa.smd.wait_for_nodes - Waiting 5 seconds for 17 nodes to be in state: Ready

         [...]
         ```

-2. View the CFS logs related to the boot job.
+1. (`ncn-mw#`) View the CFS logs related to the boot job.

     1. Find the most recent CFS jobs.

         There may be more than one job if multiple components are being configured.
-If there are multiple different BOA jobs running, check the BOA logs first to find the timestamp value when CFS was updated.
-Expect a delay of a couple minutes after the CFS session starts depending on the `cfs-batcher` settings.
+If there are multiple different CFS
+        jobs running, check CFS first to find the timestamp value when CFS was updated.
+Expect a delay of a couple
+        minutes after the CFS session starts depending on the `cfs-batcher` settings.

         ```bash
         kubectl -n services get cfs